laminas/laminas-console/docs/book/getopt/fetching.md

 # Fetching Options and Arguments

-After you have declared the options that the `Zend\Console\Getopt` object should recognize, and supplied arguments from the command-line or an array, you can query the object to find out which options were specified by a user in a given command-line invocation of your program.
+After you have declared the options that the `Laminas\Console\Getopt` object should recognize, and supplied arguments from the command-line or an array, you can query the object to find out which options were specified by a user in a given command-line invocation of your program.
 The class implements magic methods so you can query for options by name.

-The parsing of the data is deferred until the first query you make against the `Zend\Console\Getopt` object to find out if an option was given.
+The parsing of the data is deferred until the first query you make against the `Laminas\Console\Getopt` object to find out if an option was given.
 This allows you to use several method calls to configure the options, arguments, help strings, and configuration options before parsing takes place.

 ## Handling Getopt Exceptions

-If the user gave any invalid options on the command-line, the parsing function throws a `Zend\Console\Exception\RuntimeException`.
+If the user gave any invalid options on the command-line, the parsing function throws a `Laminas\Console\Exception\RuntimeException`.
 You should catch this exception in your application code.
 You can use the `parse()` method to force the object to parse the arguments.
 This is useful because you can invoke `parse()` in a `try` block; if it passes, you can be sure that the parsing won't